futurediffusion/stable-diffusion-webui-forge/README.md

 When several GPUs are available Forge will automatically load models on the device with the most free memory.
 Use the command line option `--gpu-device-id` or the `CUDA_VISIBLE_DEVICES` environment variable to limit the GPUs visible to Forge.
 Functions such as `load_models_gpu()` also accept a `device` argument to manually choose the target GPU.

+To inspect which GPUs are visible to Forge from within Python you can call `backend.memory_management.available_devices()`.

 # Under Construction

 WebUI Forge is now under some constructions, and docs / UI / functionality may change with updates.